-Lastly, although the complainant also contends that the decision to defer his application for clearance damaged his reputation because knowledge of this fact spread throughout the Section at the time, the Tribunal considers that, in the circumstances of the case, the alleged injury cannot in any event be regarded as substantial.
+Lastly, although the complainant also contends that the decision to defer his application for clearance damaged his reputation and wellbeing, the Tribunal considers that, in the circumstances of the case, the alleged injury cannot in any event be regarded as substantial.
+As regards the complainant's allegation that this decision also damaged his health, this has clearly not been proven, in particular since the only document submitted as evidence on this point, namely a statement of sick leave for 2018, does not establish that the medical problems justifying this leave were specifically linked to the decision in question.

-- 7. Since the sequence of events recalled above shows that the complaint was already moot when it was filed with the Tribunal on 29 January 2022 and not that it became moot during these proceedings, in which case the Tribunal would have found that there was no longer any need to rule on it the complaint must simply be dismissed (see, in particular, Judgment 4635, consideration 6). - 8.
-In the light of the foregoing, the complainant's claims must be dismissed in their entirety.
+- 6. Since the sequence of events recalled above shows that the complaint was already moot when it was filed with the Tribunal on 3 June 2022 and not that it became moot during these proceedings, in which case the Tribunal would have found that there was no longer any need to rule on it the complaint must simply be dismissed (see, in particular, Judgment 4635, consideration 6). - 7.
+The complainant requests that UNESCO be ordered to pay him damages for the excessive delay in the internal appeal procedure.